RoboJackets/robocup-software/docs/_build/html/_sources/tutorial.rst.txt

 =============

 This page is meant to teach new RoboCup Software members the basics of what they'll need to contribute.
-It will introduce the Robot Operating System (ROS), the command-line, GitHub, git, Python, C++, and the general shape of our stack.
 Upon completion of this tutorial, you'll have the knowledge and trust of your teammates to implement new features on your own.

+If you have absolutely no familiarity with ROS or C++, check out the Introduction page first.

 No prior experience is assumed.
 However, a bit of stubbornness is required.
 RoboCup SW has seen many members without any prior CS experience become valued contributors, and many talented CS majors quit within a few weeks.

-**Note: you must have Ubuntu 20.04 installed in some capacity to use our stack.** Most new members do this with a VM, which is the quickest way.
-Google "how to install Ubuntu VM on <your current OS>" and follow a tutorial online.
+**Note: you must have Ubuntu 22.04 installed in some capacity to use our stack.** You should make sure that you have gone through all the installation steps before proceeding here.
-If you decide to stick with RoboCup long-term, it might be worth your time to invest in a used laptop that only has Ubuntu 20.04 and your RoboCup files installed.

 The tutorial is structured as follows.